 INSH 3003 ADPS

 Students are placed in prescreened internships with a local or international development organization or business.
-Students are required to achieve 12 hours a week for 11 weeks of actual work at the host institution, along with recording their experiences in a reflective journal, which is evaluated monthly during the internship, and complete a final report that uses their experience at the organization to make inferences about issues in Jordan.
+Students are required to achieve 12 hours a week for 11 weeks of actual work at the host institution, along with recording their experiences in a reflective journal, which is evaluated monthly during the internship, and complete a final case study that uses their experience at the organization to make inferences about issues in Jordan.
 In addition, students meet for biweekly seminars and complete an assigned readings list.
 Students need to acquire home institution approval in order to start the application process.
 Contact hours: 45 (Total course hours = 135).
 This course includes 15 classroom contact hours, required individual advising, mandatory field site visits, and approximately 120 internship hours.

 ECON 3001 ADPS